Book Reviews - Review 379

 Ultimately, Olive's unhealthy lifestyle catches up with her, and the relationship between the two friends enters a final, difficult phase.

 Olive is an interesting character, a reckless survivor whose underlying sadness manifests itself in compassionate acts towards both human beings and animals.
 Yet, although she is believable, one feels that Ruebsamen only skates the surface of her life and personality.
 The descriptions of Olive and the narrator's meeting, and the crisis at the end of the story, are rendered in great detail, but the many years in between are glossed over quickly.
 This is a short story that one feels should have been extended to a novella.
-In addition, the bitter ending, which archly subverts the portrayal of the tender semi-lesbian relationship that has gone before, feels contrived and melodramatically nihilistic.
+In addition, the bitter ending, which archly subverts the portrayal of the tender semi-lesbian relationship that has gone before, feels melodramatically nihilistic.

 This is the third story I have read in Dutch, and it was the most challenging so far.
 The prose is knowing and colloquial, with a fair bit of slang.
 I had the translation by Michele Roberts to hand, which eased a lot of the difficulties and helped introduce me to a new style of Dutch writing.